Lakshmilavanya2001/SQLGen/sqlgen_documentation.md

 - 🔹 "List all laptops available in stock."
 - 🔹 "Show me all gaming laptops priced under 2500."
 - 🔹 "Which brand has the most expensive laptop?"
-- 🔹 "Show me all the HP laptops"
+- 🔹 "Show me all the HP branded laptops"

 **For MongoDB-related queries:**
 - 🔹 "Show customer reviews for the MacBook Pro M3."